chuckremes/ruby-io/design-notes.md

 Had a wild idea while walking the dogs tonight.
 Instead of requiring everyone to wrap their IO object in a Transcoder, let the factory methods creating IO objects take an encoding option.
 If it's anything other than ASCII_8BIT, use a trick learned from Celluloid that let's the #new return a different object.
 The object would be the transcoder (same API as a regular IO object) and it would be completely transparent.
 I froget the technique but it had something to do with overriding #allocate I think.

+While working on the ASCII_8BIT transcoder, it became clear that buffered reads are a must.
+Right now the EachReader class(es) handle the buffering.
+It returns the correct number of bytes requested and buffers the additional bytes internally.
+This works fine for random IO types like File and String, but it will break for streaming IO like pipes and sockets.
+Why?
+Well, for one, those will need to use read/write instead of pread/pwrite (no seeking allowed).
+Two, if the EachReader class is internally buffering some bytes read from a stream and it exits early (e.g. `return` called from within a block) then those extra buffered bytes will be lost.
+Subsequent reads from the stream will show a gap.
+So, ultimately we will need to push the buffering down into the read/write methods for Socket/Pipe/Stream.
+All the buffering code in EachReader will then likely be superfluous and will need to be removed.

+Let's see what happens.

 ONLY LOAD WHAT WE NEED
 Restructure so that we can load only what we want/need. e.g. require 'io/async' # loads io/config, io/private, io/async and subdirs